Dumbarton Oaks: Research

+Dumbarton Oaks is one of three centers for advanced research in the humanities belonging to Harvard but located outside of Cambridge, Massachusetts.
+The others are the Center for Hellenic Studies, founded in 1962, also in Washington, D.C., and Villa I Tatti, opened in 1961, in Florence, Italy.

 Institutional program

 The mission of Dumbarton Oaks is to support and promote scholarship in three areas of study: Byzantine, Pre-Columbian, and garden and landscape architecture.
 Through a fellowship program, the institute invites scholars from around the world for an academic year or a summer to pursue individual research.
 A grants program also supports archaeological research, materials analysis, and photographic surveys of objects and monuments.
 In addition, each studies program sponsors public lectures, symposia, and colloquia as well as scholarly publications including annual journals, symposium proceedings, and occasional monographs.

 Byzantine Studies

 The program in Byzantine Studies, established in 1940, supports scholarship on the civilization of the Byzantine Empire from the fourth to the fifteenth centuries and its interactions with neighboring cultures and civilizations, including the late Roman, early Christian, western medieval, Slavic, and Near Eastern.

 Pre-Columbian Studies

 The program in Pre-Columbian Studies was founded in 1963 to support the study of the art and archaeology of the ancient Americas.
 The program focuses on the cultures that thrived in the western hemisphere from northern Mexico to southern South America, from the earliest times to the sixteenth century.